caetera/RawMetaData/readme.md

 This script recursively travels through the provided path, collects metadata from Thermo Raw files and stores them in SQL database.

 This software is using RawFileReader reading tool.
-Copyright © 2016 by Thermo Fisher Scientific, Inc. All rights reserved
+Copyright Â© 2016 by Thermo Fisher Scientific, Inc. All rights reserved

 Main (exectuable) script is `Process.py`;  `FileRecord.py` contains classes and functions to work with records (i.e. structured information) of Thero Raw files;
 `Method.py` contains function to extract instrument method infromation from Thermo Raw files; `parameter_table.csv` contains a table that can be used to customize